pelzolga123/NewYorkTimes-clone/README.md

 <img src="https://i.ibb.co/9GBHhBx/Screenshot-from-2020-03-16-17-33-57.png" alt="Screenshot-from-2020-03-16-17-33-57" border="0">

 ## About The Project
-This is a clone of New York Times page.
-Webpage contains embedded video, images and thumbnails.
+This is a clone of the New York Times page.
+The webpage contains an embedded video, images, and thumbnails.

 ## Live version
 [New York Times clone ](https://rawcdn.githack.com/pelzolga123/NewYorkTimes-clone/5a591467297cfb685d96820b21cfb8f52e7faf0a/index.html)